 This Annual Report on Form 10-K (the "Report") contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), adopted pursuant to the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements are based upon our good faith assumptions, expectations and beliefs concerning future developments and their potential effect on our business.
-In some cases, you can identify forward-looking statements by the following words: "may," "will," "could," "would," "should," "expect," "intends," "plans," "strategy," "prospects," "anticipate," "believe," "approximately," "estimate," "predict," "project," "potential," "continue," "ongoing," or the negative of these terms or other words of similar meaning in connection with a discussion of future operating or financial performance, although the absence of these words does not necessarily mean that a statement to be materially different from the future results, performance or achievements expressed or implied by any forward-looking statements.
+In some cases, you can identify forward-looking statements by the following words: "may," "will," "could," "would," "should," "expect," "intends," "plans," "strategy," "prospects," "anticipate," "believe," "approximately," "estimate," "predict," "project," "potential," "continue," "ongoing," or the negative of these terms or other words of similar meaning in connection with a discussion of future operating or financial performance, although the absence of these words does not necessarily mean that a statement is not forward-looking.
+This information may involve known and unknown risks, uncertainties and other factors which may cause our actual results, performance or achievements to be materially different from the future results, performance or achievements expressed or implied by any forward-looking statements.
 There can be no assurance that future developments will be in accordance with our expectations or that the effect of future developments will be those anticipated by us.